patel0098/searxng/searx/infopage/en/about.md

   generate a profile about you.
 - IndiCOM doesn't care about what you search for, never shares anything with a third-party, and it can't be used to compromise you.
-- IndiCOM is free software, the code is 100% open, and everyone is welcome to make it better.

-If you do care about privacy, want to be a conscious user, or otherwise believe in digital freedom, make IndiCOM your default search engine or run it on your own server!
+If you do care about privacy, want to be a conscious user, or otherwise believe in digital freedom, make IndiCOM your default search engine.

 ## How do I set it as the default search engine?